EugenMayer/docker-nextcloud-boilerplate/README.md

 # WAT

-This boilerplate focuses on providing a simple, less technical way to run nextcloud on docker with SSL.
+This boilerplate focuses on providing a simple way to run nextcloud on docker with SSL.
+- It includes: postgres 13 and redis for production setups.
-It includes SSL support via LE via Traefik (either via http or dns challenge).
+- It includes SSL support via LetsEncrypt using Traefik (either via http or dns challenge).

 It should be production ready.
 Setup time: 1 minute

 # Usage